Your Baby at 20 Weeks Pregnant

 Your Pregnancy at 20 Weeks

 Womb with a view.
 If you're having a mid-pregnancy ultrasound, it will probably take place between 18 and 22 weeks.
 Your healthcare provider may want to perform an ultrasound for a variety of reasons: to check your baby's growth and development, confirm your due date, screen for certain birth defects, and assess the health of the placenta and umbilical cord.
-Ultrasound gives you the chance to count fingers and toes, lets you find out the sex (if you want to know), and reassures you that all is well inside Hotel Mama.
+Ultrasound gives you the chance to count fingers and toes, lets you find out the gender (if you want to know), and reassures you that all is well inside Hotel Mama.
 This first peek at your acrobat (the one who's been keeping you awake with her antics) may make impending parenthood seem more real.